-Introduction about carbon credits
+Introduction to carbon credits

 Many businesses that pledged to participate to global carbon neutrality can’t fully eliminate their emissions, or even lessen them as quickly as they might like.
 Carbon credits are then necessary to offset emissions they can’t get rid off by other means.
 The voluntary carbon market also permits direct private financing to go to climate-action projects that would not otherwise get off the ground.

-The history of the Voluntary Carbon Market (VCM)
+The history of the Voluntary Carbon Market (VCM) and carbon credits

 Carbon trading started formally in 1997 under the United Nations’ Kyoto Protocol on climate change which had more than 150 nation signatories.
 The Voluntary Carbon Market has grown since the Paris agreements in 2015, reaching more than $2 bn in 2021.
 This level has more or less stabilised in 2022, despite a difficult macro-economic context.
 According to various studies, the market could grow 10 to 20 times by 2030.